Course Presentation

 Conflict resolution.
 Andrew Thompson

-Continuing professional development and how to navigate your career as a clinical Embryologist.
+Continuing professional development and how to navigate your career as a Clinical Embryologist.
 Julia Holland

 Wellbeing and Burn-out in the IVF Laboratory.
 Shaista Sadruddin